bahmutov/functional-pipeline/README.md

 ## Why?

 Clear code is good code.
-Functional pipeline makes it easy:
+Functional pipeline makes reading code slightly easier:

-* Reading chained pipeline left to right is natural
+* Reading chained pipeline left to right is natural.
 * Having no branches (they should be encapsulated inside functions) lowers complexity
-* Compose multiple small functions makes code modular and easy to test
+* Composing multiple small functions makes code easier to test

 I especially recommend using functional pipelines for callbacks, replacing code with prebuilt and testable pipelines.